jasmine-contrib/grunt-jasmine-task/README.md

 ## Release History

+* v0.5.2: Expanded to some more use cases.
 * v0.5.1: First release.
 * v0.5.0: (internal) Full rewrite again to dynamically generate specrunner.
 * v0.4.1: (internal) Logging